 The GYROTONIC®Interview Series – Regaining Balance

-Interviews // April 16, 2015
+Blog Content Interviews // April 16, 2015

 It was almost ten years after her injury when Gloria started weekly Gyrotonic classes.
 A natural athlete since youth, maintaining an active lifestyle was extremely important to Gloria.
 When she first came in, Gloria had already re-learned to walk and was commendably able to get around on her own two feet, with the part-time aid of walking sticks.

-The Gyrotonic equipment provided a unique kind of support; feedback that allowed Gloria to rediscover connections that had been lost.
+The Gyrotonic equipment provided a unique kind of support: feedback that allowed Gloria to rediscover connections that had been lost.
 After a year, she was moving through Gyrotonic exercise sequences with strength and agility.
 Her movement patterns were once more reflecting the grace and power that were so deeply patterned in her nervous system from years of athletic training.
-The most exciting thing to see was how the fire in her eyes started burning a little brighter as she felt her body waking up, and responding to her requests for movement.
+The most exciting thing to see was how the fire in her eyes started burning a little brighter as she felt her body waking up and responding to her requests for movement.

 Two years after beginning regular Gyrotonic sessions, Gloria is still steadily improving.
-She continues to experience new, & improved functioning every week, which is both exciting and remarkable.
+She continues to experience new and improved functioning every week, which is both exciting and remarkable.

-Sarah Simpson is a GYROTONIC® Trainer, GYROKINESIS® Pre-Trainer and the Educational Assistant to Juliu Horvath.
+Sarah Simpson is a GYROTONIC® Trainer, GYROKINESIS® Pre-Trainer, and the Educational Assistant to Juliu Horvath.

 2 thoughts on “The GYROTONIC®Interview Series – Regaining Balance”